What is hyperemesis gravidarum?

 - Increased incidence of psychological disorders in adulthood

-- Ginger can help with decreasing the NVP symptoms
+- Ginger can help decrease symptoms.

-- Nausea and vomiting of pregnancy should be treated effectively to prevent progression to hyperemesis gravidarum
+- Nausea and vomiting of pregnancy should be treated effectively to prevent progression to hyperemesis gravidarum.